voxpupuli/puppet-rundeck/REFERENCE.md

 * `rundeck::config::global::project`: This private class is called from rundeck::config used to manage the default project properties.
 * `rundeck::config::global::rundeck_config`: This private class is called from rundeck::config used to manage the rundeck-config properties.
 * `rundeck::config::global::ssl`: This private class is called from rundeck::config used to manage the ssl properties if ssl is enabled.
-* `rundeck::install`: This private class installs the rundeck package and its dependencies.
-* `rundeck::service`: This class is meant to be called from `rundeck` and ensures the service is running.

 ### Defined types